 Tell Your Story

 Did you make friends in jail?
-Do you want to throw a shout out to a person you met in jail?
-Say wassup here, just leave a message below.
+Do you want to send a message to a person you met in jail?
+Say hello here, just leave a message below.

 Say Hello to people still locked up at White County Jail